WissamSawah/job-opertinity-task/client/README.md

 All Vue Components are placed as flat `.vue` files in `/src/components/`.
 As all logic and styling is separated into other folders the Vue-components reside as flat files within this folder.

-### JavaScript Classes and Modules

-All JavaScript files reside within the `/src/js/` folder.

-All JavaScript Classes are placed inside individual class-folders inside `/src/js/class/`.
-An Example-class would be located in:
-`/src/js/class/Example/Example.js`.

-All JavaScript Modules are placed inside individual module-folders inside `/src/js/module/`.
-An Example-module would be located in:
-`/src/js/module/Example/Example.js`.

 ### Styling, CSS and SASS